yrammos/TaskPaperScripts/readme.md

 ### TaskPaper scripts

-A possibly growing collection of TaskPaper scripts put together for personal use.
+A possibly collection of TaskPaper scripts put together for personal use.
 Titles are self-explanatory.
 Feel free to reuse and modify.